Overview

 A platform adapter implementing

-requestPermission() and getDeviceIdentifier().
+requestPermission() and getDeviceIdentifier(), and optionally subscribeToIdentifierChanges().
 Import one of the three built-in adapters or implement your own.Returns

 Requests OS or browser permission, retrieves the device token or subscription, and registers it with the server.
 Returns

-register() and unregister() throw immediately if no user session is available.Platform Adapters
+register() and unregister() throw immediately if no user session is available.What register() does beyond the API call

 expoPushTokenAdapter (@sublay/expo)